DaFun/Image-Enhancement/README.md

 ## Deloy Hdrnet model on android by Tensorflow mobile

+In order to deploy this model on android, I have to implement a custom tensorflow op (CUDA version) by opencl so that the op can run on mobile.
+Only partially working now, to be updated.

 ## Known issues and limitations

 * Tensorflow mobile doesn't support custom op, especially for ops implemented in CUDA.
 The hdrnet model used a custom op - BilateralSliceApply op - is GPU only.